nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Editing a module
 1 Editing a module
-  1. Test case: `edit 1 n/CS1101S`
+  1. Test case: `edit 1 n/CS1101S` <br>
       Expected: The name of the first module in the list is edited, and is now CS1101S.
 Details of the updated module is shown in the status message.

-  2. Test case: `edit 2 e/12pm - 2pm
+  2. Test case: `edit 2 e/12pm - 2pm` <br>
      Expected: The time slot of the first module in the list is edited, and is now 12pm - 2pm.
 Details of the updated module is shown in the status message.

-  3. Test case: `edit 1 p/Lecture
+  3. Test case: `edit 1 p/Lecture` <br>
      Expected: The type of the first module in the list is edited, and is now Lecture.
 Details of the updated module is shown in the status message.

 ### Finding a module/type
 1. Finding a module

-    1. Test case: `find CS2103T`<br>
+    1. Test case: `find CS2103T`
        Expected: A module is found on the list.
-Details of the found module is shown in the list.
+Details of the found module is shown in the list. <br>

-    2. Test case: `find tutorial`<br>
+    2. Test case: `find tutorial`
        Expected: A tutorial type is found on the list.
-Details of the found tutorials are shown in the list.
+Details of the found tutorials are shown in the list. <br>

-    3. Test case: `find tutorial lab`<br>
+    3. Test case: `find tutorial lab`
        Expected: A tutorial or lab type is found on the list.
-Details of the found tutorials and labs are shown in the list.
+Details of the found tutorials and labs are shown in the list. <br>

     4. Note: Make sure to list the modules again when you want to find another module